waym0reom3ga/Polymede/README.md

 Autolycus was the pioneer: the world's first AI agent for FreeBSD, a self-improving agent with 12,795 commits of battle-tested architecture.
 It taught us what works and what doesn't.

 **Lessons carried forward:**
-- The closed learning loop works — agents that create skills from experience, self-improve during use, and nudge themselves to persist knowledge outperform static agents
+- The closed learning loop works.
+Agents that create skills from experience, self-improve during use, and nudge themselves to persist knowledge outperform static agents
 - Cross-platform messaging from a single gateway process is the right model
-- Model-agnosticism is non-negotiable — no lock-in, no registration, no tracking
+- Model-agnosticism is the way forward.
+You can't lose your data because you changed models or providers.
-- Subagent delegation and parallelization collapse multi-step pipelines into zero-context-cost turns
+- Subagent delegation for complex tasks
-- The TUI matters — multiline editing, slash-command autocomplete, streaming tool output, interrupt-and-redirect

-**What we're leaving behind:**
-- The Python runtime — GIL contention, dependency hell, virtual environment drift, the performance tax on every tool call
-- The fragmented codebase — 78.7% Python, 12.9% TypeScript, scattered tooling that grew organically over thousands of commits
-- The archived state — Autolycus has run its course.
-Its lessons are encoded here.
-Its code is not.

-### Khronos — The Workflow Engine
+### Khronos: The Workflow Engine

 Khronos is the lightweight durable workflow orchestration server already written in Rust.
 Polymede uses and evolves Khronos as its scheduling and workflow backbone:

-- Cron and interval-based schedule triggers with namespace isolation
+- Cron replacement with schedules rather than cronjobs
 - Multi-step workflow execution with ordered activity chains
 - Configurable retry policies with exponential backoff
 - Heartbeat monitoring to detect and fail stalled activities
-- Overlap policies: `skip`, `buffer`, or `terminate`
-- Full durability — all state persisted to SQLite, survives restarts
-- Clean gRPC interface: `ScheduleService`, `WorkflowService`, `WorkerService`

-Polymede doesn't just consume Khronos — it extends it.
-The agent's own internal workflows (memory compression cycles, skill self-improvement, user-model updates) run through Khronos, making the agent's self-maintenance first-class scheduled work.
+Polymede will now drive the forward evolution of Khronos.

-### TotalRecall — The Memory System
+### TotalRecall: The Memory System

 TotalRecall is the recursive memory compression system.
 Polymede integrates and re-implements its distillation pipeline in Rust:

-- **Layer 0**: Raw interaction log — every command, every output, every error
+- **Layer 0**: Raw interaction log: every command, every output, every error
 - **Layer 1+**: LLM-distilled memories, recursively compressed to higher abstraction levels
 - **Tag-based recall**: Retrieve relevant memories by semantic tags, bounded by token budget
 - **Cross-cutting insight**: Higher compression levels surface patterns that span sessions and domains